react-native-community/cli/docs/dependencies.md

 > Note: Only applicable when new architecture is turned on.

 A relative path to a custom _Android.mk_ file not registered by codegen.
 Relative to `sourceDir`.

+#### platforms.android.cmakeListsPath

+> Note: Only applicable when new architecture is turned on.

+A relative path to a custom _CMakeLists.txt_ file not registered by codegen.
+Relative to `sourceDir`.